 Associate Professor of Analytical Geochemistry

 Oliver is one of the principal investigators of the laboratory.
 As a trained analytical geochemist and geochronologist, he is often involved in setting up new techniques.
 His research is focusing on crustal formation and mantle evolution.

 DR. MASSIMO RAVEGGI

 Principle Laboratory Technician

-Rachelle oversees the ICP-OES operations for water samples, the mineral separation in the department, including the use of heavy liquids, and is routinely analysing C-N isotopes in waters.
+Rachelle oversees the ICP-OES operations for water samples, mineral separation in the department, including the use of heavy liquids, and is routinely analysing C-N isotopes in natural waters.